► PSA and FCA to join forces

 Critics might like to portray the car industry as arthritic and slow-moving, but the merger between the PSA and FCA groups show that it can occasionally be the very opposite.
 The two have been gently courting for a while, but serious dating only restarted in September after FCA's brief engagement to Renault imploded in May 2019.

 PSA's CEO Carlos Tavares and FCA's chairman John Elkann shook hands on the deal over dinner in Paris on Sunday and we've already seen its broad outline.
-It will be finalised by the end of year; fast for a complex merger that will transform the fortunes of both carmakers and the shape of the global car industry.
+And now it's been finalised.

-How big will the FCA merger make PSA?
+How big does the FCA merger make PSA?

 The new and as-yet unnamed entity will be the world's third biggest carmaker, ahead of General Motors.
 It will have revenues of €170bn, profits of around €11bn and build cars under 15 marques.